 At Looe Primary Academy we believe mathematics equips pupils with a powerful set of tools to understand the world including logical reasoning and problem solving skills.
 Mathematics is important in everyday life and we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them for life.

 Our pupils work extremely hard alongside their teachers to become competent mathematicians.
 They use lots of concrete resources (such as number squares, number beads and base 10 equipment) and visual models until they are ready to move onto more abstract maths.
 We aspire to ensure our pupils develop fluency in basic maths skills to enable them to work efficiently on reasoning and problem solving work.
-Our pupils work on daily early morning fluency work (including family games in Foundation) and practise their maths in a cross-curricular way during topic work to use and apply their maths skills.
+Our pupils work on daily early morning fluency work (including family games in Foundation) and have opportunties to use the maths they have learned in other subjects across the curriculoum.

 Our approach at Looe Primary ensures pupils leave us with a love of maths and have the key building blocks to use their maths successfully in life.